Research

 Working papers

-- The Unintended Consequences of Industrial Policies: Evidence from Colombia
+- The Unintended Consequences of Industrial Policies: Evidence from Colombia (JMP)

 Aggregate and individual effects of PBPs on the informal sectorAbstract